marcohg12/marcohg12/README.md

 ## Marco Herrera 🌟

 Hi!
 I'm a Computing Engineering Undergraduate at Instituto Tecnológico de Costa Rica.
-I am a passionate developer with a keen interest in both web development and low-level programming.
+I am a passionate developer with a keen interest in web development.

 I specialize in building dynamic web applications using React, Node.js, and Express.
 I enjoy creating clean, efficient, well-documented, and scalable full-stack projects.
 I also love working with C for low-level projects, where I optimize performance to build systems that are both efficient and robust.